The Future is OK!

 ‘Pigeon’ Nuneaton 2025.
 Development of ‘Homing’ from GRIT’s Art on The Streets 2024:

-The long-lasting impact of 2024 commissioned work homing was evident from community response, local artist involvement, & key stakeholders.
-The bold and beautiful piece based on the importance of home/what does home mean to you, and the positive effect place has on our mental health, had only just scratched the surface regarding reach, benefit to individuals' wellbeing & exposure to/participation in a piece of innovative work.
-And the simple, yet global image of ‘pigeon’ gives the work, and connected delivery, huge longevity endless opportunities, offering a creative outlet to some of the most deprived neighbourhoods in the UK, and beyond Pigeon 2025 will include the following groups: Live Well & Dance with Parkinson’s Nuneaton, The Nepalese Community, Warwickshire Young Carers, ALP, NWSLC (Performing & Creative Arts) Saints Nuneaton, and an open call out.
-Also collaborating with local arts & craft practitioners to support a pigeon inspired arts trail around both green spaces in town centre.
+The long-lasting impact of 2024 commissioned work ‘Homing’ was evident from community response, local artist involvement, & key stakeholders.
+The bold and beautiful piece based on the importance of home/what does home mean to you,and the positive effect place and connection has on our mental health, had only just scratched the surface regarding reach, benefit to individuals' wellbeing & exposure to/participation in a piece of innovative work.
+And the simple, yet global image of ‘pigeon’ gives the work, and connected delivery, huge longevity endless opportunities, offering a creative outlet to some of the most deprived neighbourhoods in the UK, and beyond.

 A Creative & Cultural Country:

 It simply crept up...underrepresented as a mid-career, working class, recently identifying neurodivergent mother who makes.
 An instrumental female figure, with a huge creative offering & wealth of experience, but somewhat stuck.
 Treading water.
 Change had to happen, and it did, through Project OK.
-This project will amplify further my true creative voice & reach & put my practice firmly back on the map, for a high-quality community led, creative health practice.
-It will inform, inspire and most importantly connect communities, health services & the arts sector.
-Highlight the need for a shared outcome, that being, culture for change.
-Recent CPD also confirmed my creative direction.
-This has included ‘Exchange Encounter’ with Spectre through DLG/Fabric, mentoring with In Good Company, Conversations with wellness & inclusion leads at People Dancing & Centre for mental health & wellbeing research at University of Warwick, sharing practice with East Warwickshire Primary Care Network, OAUK National Conference, my role as steering board member for Ascendance, & being unapologetic with my creative voice, known for his bold physical storytelling, & playful fusion of form & genre.
+This project has amplified further my true creative voice & reach & put my practice firmly back on the map.
+It will inform, inspire and most importantly connect communities, highlight the need for a shared outcome, that being, culture for change & regeneration.
+Being unapologetic with my creative voice, known for his bold physical storytelling, & playful fusion of form & genre.

 ‘I am OK’: